-Specifically, you should be given information about the risks of using Sodium Valproate during pregnancy.
-The Medicines and Healthcare products Regulatory Agency (MHRA) has issued guidance and information on the risks of taking ASM and particularly any form of sodium valproate during pregnancy.
+Specifically, you should be given information about the risks of using sodium valproate or topiramate during pregnancy.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has issued guidance and information on the risks of taking ASM and particularly any form of sodium valproate and topiramate during pregnancy.